sonatype/nexus-ruby-support/nexus-gem/README.md

 # test, build, deploy, push #

-there a two flavors of dong things. both result in **identical** gems !!
+there a two ways of doing things. both result in **identical** gems !!

 maven runs the test for some jruby versions in both 1.8 and 1.9 mode. i.e. it is a build CI of jruby.